-There are two parameters that are key to Unified CM's capacity to support Mobile Access and Enterprise Feature Access.
+There are two parameters that are key to Unified CM's capacity to support single number reach (Mobile Connect) and enterprise two-stage dialing (Mobile Voice Access and Enterprise Feature Access).
 For these functions to work appropriately, users must be enabled for mobility and remote destinations with shared lines must be defined for the users.
-Table 27-5 shows the limits for users and remote destinations in a cluster consisting of each class of Unified CM servers.
+Table 27-5 shows the limits for users and remote destinations and mobility identities in a cluster consisting of each class of Unified CM OVA templates.

-Table 27-5 Maximum Number of Mobility Users and Remote Destination per Cluster
+Table 27-5 Maximum Number of Mobility Users and Remote Destinations and Mobility Identities per Cluster Identities per Cluster